DevRev-Team-65/Team-65-main/Recursion_of_thought_experiment/README.md

 ## Methodology

 Recursion of Thought is an approach in problem-solving that involves breaking down complex tasks into smaller subproblems and recursively solving them to derive the final solution.
+There are 4 parts in the methodology used:

+### 1. Problem Definition and Context:
+The methodology begins with defining the problem or query that requires a solution.
+Each problem is formulated to include the main question (Q) and the expected answer sequence (A).

+### 2. Special Tokens and Context Division:
+RoT introduces special tokens, namely GO, STOP, and THINK, to guide the LLM in generating recursive intermediate steps.
+The GO and STOP tokens mark the start and end of a problem sequence, while THINK initiates a recursion procedure.
+These tokens facilitate the division of the problem into multiple contexts, allowing the model to handle problems exceeding the maximum context size.

+### 3. Inference and Context Generation:
+The LLM is tasked with inferring the probability of the next token given a sequence (p(xi+1 | X1:i)).
+The inference process involves generating contexts (X) based on the concatenation of the main question (Q), subproblems (Qsub,), and their corresponding answers (Asub,).
+The recursive context control allows the model to create multiple contexts by producing special tokens, effectively dividing the problem into manageable segments.

+### 4. Recursive Problem-Solving:
+During the inference process, the LLM solves multiple subproblems by generating sub-questions (Qsub,) and their respective answers (Asub,).
+The key innovation lies in the use of the THINK token, which triggers a recursive process, separating the sub-question into a new context.
+If the new context is a base case, the answer is produced directly; otherwise, the model recursively solves more subproblems.

 ## Local setup (Installing dependencies)